iamshadmirza/TheNextBigWriter/js/this-inside-foo-bar/post.md

 ----

-*That's all!
+🎬 That's all!
 Hope you had a interesting read.
-I would really appreciate if you leave some feedback.*
+I would really appreciate if you leave some feedback 🌀

-*If you want to start reading ecmascript specification yourself, https://timothygu.me/es-howto/ is a great starting point.*